 Possible side effects of benzodiazepines include:

 Antipsychotic medications are used for symptoms of agitation, hallucinations, delusions, bizarre behavior, and violent behavior.
-These drugs usually have a sedating effect on behavior and may not always be effective for patients with Alzheimers disease.
+These drugs usually have a sedating effect on behavior and may not always be effective for those with Alzheimers disease.

 Antipsychotics sometimes prescribed for Alzheimer disease include: